 Smith played several seasons prior to college for former Kansas City Royal, Mike Macfarlane as part of the Mac ‘n’ Seitz Indians.
 He played baseball at the University of Kansas where he was an everyday outfielder and middle of the lineup hitter for the Jayhawks, helping KU to a third seed at the 2014 Louisville Regional.

-Smith spent five years as a pitcher at the professional level, with experience in every bullpen role.
-He finished his professional career with the New Britain Bees, which is highly regarded as one of the best independent leagues in the United States.
+Smith spent five years as a pitcher at the professional level, with experience in every bullpen role, finishing his professional career with the New Britain Bees, one of the best independent leagues in the US.

 Coach Smith is in his first season as a graduate assistant coach with the OU baseball program and is certified through the National Academy of Sports Medicine as a performance enhancement specialist.
 He helps with private instruction for pitching, hitting, and strength training in his spare time.